 Wayne Mark Rooney (born 24 October 1985 in Liverpool) is an English footballer.Since his Premier League debut in 2002, he has played for Everton, Manchester United and the England national team (since 2003).
 He has won several major titles with Manchester United (five Premier league titles and one UEFA Champions League (2007-08).
 Rooney has been England’s first choice goal scorer for many seasons.
 He has an impressive scoring record with 53 goals in 119 international appearances.
 However, in the major tournaments, Rooney has often been disappointed with England failing to progress as much as could have been expected, given the talent of the squad.

 Rooney was brought up in an urban area of eastern Liverpool called Croxteth, where he and his two brothers attended the local De La Salle Catholic School.

-Although he has been under an intense media spotlight since first arriving on the scene in 2002, it was not until his performances at Euro 2004 that he gained a reputation on the world stage, as he spearheaded the English attack, scoring four goals.
-Rooney is also on the cover of the FIFA 07 video game in the United Kingdom.
+Although he was under an intense media spotlight since arriving on the scene in 2002, it was not until his performances at Euro 2004 that he gained a reputation on the world stage, as he spearheaded the English attack, scoring four goals.

 Rooney has also been compared to George Best and Paul Gascoigne in terms of talent.

 Wayne Rooney married Colleen Rooney on 12 June 2008.
 They had been dating for six years.
 They had a first child, Kai Wayne Rooney, on 2 November 2009.
 They have three children.
 Wayne’s younger brother John Rooney is also a professional footballer, playing for Macclesfield Town, Barnsley, Bury and Guiseley.